Stella McCartney: Collaborations

-McCartney launched a joint-venture line with Adidas, establishing a long-term partnership with the corporation in September 2004.
-This was a sports performance collection for women.

-In January 2010, McCartney announced she would be collaborating with Disney to create a jewellery collection inspired by Alice in Wonderland.
-In July of the same year, together with People for the Ethical Treatment of Animals (PETA) and eco-designer Atom cianfarani, McCartney worked to petition the British Ministry of Defence to cease the use of Canadian Black Bears as the fur for their guards' hats; the military is yet to make the change.
+McCartney launched a joint-venture line with Adidas in September 2004, establishing a long‑term partnership with the corporation.
+The collaboration produced a women's sports‑performance collection.
+In January 2010, she announced a jewellery collaboration with Disney inspired by Alice in Wonderland.
+In July that year, working with People for the Ethical Treatment of Animals (PETA) and eco-designer Atom cianfarani, McCartney petitioned the British Ministry of Defence to end the use of Canadian black bears for the fur on the guards' hats; the military has yet to make the change.

-In July 2011, McCartney participated at the catwalk of The Brandery fashion show in Barcelona.

-In December 2018, McCartney announced the launch of a new fashion industry charter for climate action, in collaboration with the United Nations, to help fashion companies welcome sustainable business practices.

-In August 2019, American singer-songwriter Taylor Swift teamed up with McCartney to release a fashion line inspired by Swift's seventh studio album Lover, the project carrying the title "Stella X Taylor Swift".
+In July 2011, McCartney appeared on the catwalk at The Brandery fashion show in Barcelona.
+In December 2018, she announced the launch of a new fashion-industry charter for climate action, created in collaboration with the United Nations to encourage sustainable business practices.
+In August 2019, American singer-songwriter Taylor Swift partnered with McCartney on a fashion line inspired by Swift's seventh studio album, Lover, released under the title "Stella X Taylor Swift".

 Team GB

-In September 2010, McCartney was appointed Team GB's Creative Director for the 2012 Olympics by Adidas – the first time in the games' history that a leading fashion designer designed the apparel for a country's team across all competitions for both the Olympic and the Paralympic Games.
-In March 2012, the Team GB kit was publicly displayed.
+In September 2010, McCartney was appointed Team GB's Creative Director for the 2012 Olympics by Adidas – the first time in the Games' history that a leading fashion designer created the apparel for a country's athletes across all competitions for both the Olympic and Paralympic Games.
+The Team GB kit was publicly unveiled in March 2012.
 McCartney continued in this role for the 2016 Summer Olympics.